SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/request-reply.md

 title: Request/Reply
 summary: Demonstrates the request/reply message exchange pattern
 icon: I_dev_R+R.svg
+links:
+    - label: BasicRequestor.java
+      link: /blob/master/src/main/java/com/solace/samples/BasicRequestor.java
+    - label: BasicReplier.java
+      link: /blob/master/src/main/java/com/solace/samples/BasicReplier.java
 ---

-This tutorial builds on the basic concepts introduced in the [publish/subscribe tutorial]({{ site.baseurl }}/publish-subscribe){:target="_blank"}, and will show you how to send a request, reply to it, and receive the reply with Apache Qpid JMS 2.0 client using AMQP and the Solace Message Router.
-This the request/reply message exchange pattern as illustrated here:
+This tutorial outlines both roles in the request-response message exchange pattern.
+It will show you how to act as the client by creating a request, sending it and waiting for the response.
+It will also show you how to act as the server by receiving incoming requests, creating a reply and sending it back to the client.
+It builds on the basic concepts introduced in [publish/subscribe tutorial]({{ site.baseurl }}/publish-subscribe).

 This tutorial is available in [GitHub]({{ site.repository }}){:target="_blank"} along with the other [Solace Getting Started AMQP Tutorials]({{ site.links-get-started-amqp }}){:target="_top"}.